Matt Olson Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old right-hander, came out of the bullpen and went two scoreless innings against the Pittsburgh Pirates.
+- When he last appeared on Monday, Oct.
+3, the 31-year-old left-hander threw in relief and went one scoreless inning against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.